bocytko/git-backup/README.md

 The simplified test suite clones a repository from a bundle file, simulates a few commits and runs the backup after every single commit.

-Afterwards the repository is restored from the multiple bundle files.
+Afterwards the repository is restored from multiple bundle files.

 ```
 cd test